‘Days Of Our Lives’ Comings & Goings: One Fan Favorite Leaves While Another Returns

 Meanwhile, Days of Our Lives fans will see Jordan Ridgeway (Chrishell Hartley) return to Salem, and for good reason.
 Jordan will likely want her son, David, back.

-As viewers will remember, Jordan was last seen back in April when she went off the deep and and tried to kill her brother, Ben Weston (Robert Scott Wilson), planning to kill his girlfriend Ciara Brady (Victoria Konefal), and frame him for it before getting caught, and then trying to murder her own brother.
+As viewers will remember, Jordan was last seen back in April when she went off the deep end and tried to kill her brother, Ben Weston (Robert Scott Wilson).
+She planned to kill his girlfriend, Ciara Brady (Victoria Konefal), and frame him for it before getting caught.

-Jordan was sent away to get treatment for her mental health issues, and she asked her former boyfriend, Rafe Hernandez (Galen Gering) to take care of her son, David, while she was gone.
+Jordan was sent away to get treatment for her mental health issues, and she asked her former boyfriend, Rafe Hernandez (Galen Gering), to take care of her son, David, while she was gone.

-Rafe has been doing just that and has grown to love the little boy, but now that Jordan is back in town it could lead to some major drama between the pair if Rafe decides that he wants to fight for the baby.
+Rafe has been doing just that and has grown to love the little boy, but now that Jordan is back in town, it could lead to some major drama between the pair if Rafe decides that he wants to fight for the baby.

 The report reveals that Jordan isn’t back for good, and that she’ll have only a short stint when she returns to the soap opera.

-In addition, actor Michael Hagiwara will debut as Mr. Shin, a DiMera Enterprises board member in early August.
+In addition, actor Michael Hagiwara will debut as Mr. Shin, a DiMera Enterprises board member, in early August.

 Fans can see more of the drama by tuning into Days of Our Lives weekday afternoons on NBC.